Corporate Governance Report

 An integrated governance, risk management and compliance (GRC) model, embedded in the Groupwide GRC Policy, provides the basis for professional and efficient management and control in the Group.
 As a framework for this internal oversight system, thyssenkrupp uses the internationally established three lines of defense model adapted to the Group’s specific organizational structure.
 The GRC model shows at which level (line) the various responsibilities for risk management lie within the Group.
 At the same time it serves to define responsibilities within the GRC model.

 Three lines of defense model

 The third line of defense is Corporate Function Internal Auditing, which independently reviews the appropriateness and efficiency of the risk management processes and systems implemented by the first two lines of defense.
-The head of Corporate Internal Auditing reports directly to the CEO and takes part in meetings of the Supervisory Board and/or Audit Committee.
+The head of Corporate Internal Auditing reports directly to the CEO and takes part in meetings of the Audit Committee once a year.
 Internal Auditing itself is subject to an external quality audit every five years; the last audit took place in spring 2015.

-The three lines of defense model is subject to external supervision by the financial statement auditors who take into account the results of the reviews performed by Internal Auditing in their assessment.
+The three lines of defense model is subject to external supervision by the financial statement auditors.

 Risk management and internal control system